Thyroid Medications (NDT, T3, etc)

 Welcome to the ULTIMATE PAGE of thyroid medications to choose from for hypothyroidism.

 1) Natural desiccated thyroid (NDT) products in BLUE.

-1) All natural desiccated thyroid (NDT) products below contain T4, T3, T2, T1 and calcitonin.
+1) All natural desiccated thyroid (NDT) thyroid medications below contain T4, T3, T2, T1 and calcitonin.
 Some are measured, as shown; some are not, as shown.

-2) Prescription brands meet the strict guidelines of the US Pharmacopeia.
+2) Prescription thyroid medication brands meet the strict guidelines of the US Pharmacopeia.

 3) NDT in total is measured in milligrams (mg), i.e. one grain equals 60 or 65 mg; the individual hormones like T3 and T4 are measured in micrograms (mcg).

-4) When mentioning the T4 and T3 in these natural products, the companies use the “synthetic” terminology, like “levothyroxine” for the T4, and “liothyronine” for the T3…but they are NOT synthetic products.
+4) When mentioning the T4 and T3 in these natural thyroid medications, the companies use the “synthetic” terminology, like “levothyroxine” for the T4, and “liothyronine” for the T3…but they are NOT synthetic products.

 WARNING: though some of the contents for each medication or supplement was from their websites, this page as a whole comes under the DMCA or Digital Millennium Copyright Act, meaning this page is protected under copyright law.
 That means you are not welcome to copy this entire page, or sections, without asking for permission from Stop the Thyroid Madness LLC.